-When we moved from the richest country in the world, Qatar, to one of the poorest, Tanzania, we cut part of our household income in half.
-My husband really wanted to work for one of the top schools in the IB, and IST Africa is at the very top of the IB world.
+When we moved from the richest country in the world, Qatar, to one of the poorest, Tanzania, we cut our household income in half.
+My husband really wanted to work for one of the top academic schools in the IB, and that school was at the very top of the IB world.
 He had been in management in Qatar, and as such we’d been quartered in a management compound in an enormous villa.
 Mornings I drove my son to the Emir’s private school, which is on a monumental campus that housed the royal collection of Arabian stallions.
 As we pulled up to the front of the elementary school daily, we queued, us in a used white Bronco, behind local kids, each Rolls Royce slowing down to let a kid hop out, followed by a nanny holding the back pack and lunch kit, until it was our turn.
 My son would get out alone, kiss our dog goodbye, and trot off to class.
-Part of the gigantic compensation for us there had been a cool SUV for my husband that had televisions in the back of the headrests.
+Part of the gigantic compensation for us there had been a SUV for my husband that had televisions in the back of the headrests.
 Our son, who was little then, used to watch Tom and Jerry cartoons whilst we drove out into the desert to play on the magnificent sand dunes in Qatar.

 Before we got to Dar Es Salaam, we pre-purchased a crappy little car.
 It worked beautifully and in no way called attention to us, making us slightly less of a target for bandits and cops seeking bribes.
 The first time we settled our son into his new back seat he sighed and said, “Dad, I really need you to be much more important.”